 This is a very interesting complaint – the hard drive is not even 1/3 full.
 This state suggests that there may be something more to it than just an annoying notification.
 It could be the installation of a Mac virus program or a browser hijacker like SearchMarquis.
 Below you could see the web browser of a user whose Mac has been affected by both Search Marquis and Your computer is low on memory pop-up:

 Rogue programs, like the one likely triggering this fake message, aim to trick victims into believing that their Macs are in bad shape.
 The rogue apps may also generate a report with other errors just to make you take an action that may endanger online security.
 The primary purpose may be to fool you into purchasing the full version of a “Speedup” software that can free up space by scanning the drive.

-Third-party software related to this fake wanrning could contain dangerous files that can endanger the overall system security.
+Third-party software related to this fake warning could also contain dangerous files that can endanger the overall system security.
 These types of hazardous files could behave in a nasty way.
 They may be acting as:

 - Browser Hijackers.